j0nathanchuang/web_u2_geometry/README.md

 ## Getting started
 * Get familiar with the HTML and CSS code
 * Locate the id tags & name tags
+* Don't change any of the HTML/CSS files until you finish correctly implementing `main.js`, you may tinker with these files after and try to make the web page do more things or look better!
 * Get familiar with all of the function descriptions in `main.js`, each one tells you what the function needs to do
 * The `power()` function is already implemented, the reason is that we want you to get familiar with reusing functions that you implemented in other functions
 * Your job is to implement the 9 incompleted functions in `main.js`